 Preparation for Home Office Visit

 The most important part of employers is to maintain accurate records of the employees.
 Records must be easily assessable and up to date at any specific time.
-The employer must keep comprehensive documentation of all relevant aspects of sponsored workers’ employment, such as absences, work duties, location and pay.
-Below are the points laid out to help the employers, which gives good impression to the authorities.
+The employer must keep comprehensive documentation of all relevant aspects of sponsored workers’ employment, such as absences, work duties, location, and pay.
+Below are the points laid out to help the employers, which gives a good impression to the authorities.